jaanga/jaanga.github.io/gestification-r2/flick-to-select-leap-threejs/readme.md

 ## Issues

 * Hand must be held relatively flat to work well
+	* Tilting hand causes options to be selected by accident
-* Much better if color boxes rotateted as one and not individually
+	* Much better if color boxes rotated as one and not individually
+* Needs algorithmic ways of positioning selection options based on actual length of your fingers

 ## Sources